Oliver Stone's unrealized projects: Demolished Man

 In the early 1980s, Stone wrote a screenplay adaptation of Alfred Bester's sci-fi novel The Demolished Man, but it didn't become a film because of technical limitations and Stone's busy writer-director schedule.
 His draft was later listed as one of the ten best unproduced screenplays on the March 1991 issue of American Film.

+Untitled South L.A. gang film

+According to Kathryn Bigelow, Stone was interested in doing a project on South Los Angeles gangs and had requested that she write it with him.
+Just as Stone was about to start pre-production on it, both Salvador and Platoon received the greenlight and he embarked on directing those instead.

+Untitled quiz show scandals film

+After the success of Platoon, Stone wanted his friend and screenwriter Stanley Weiser to research and write a screenplay, for him to direct, about the quiz show scandals of the 1950s.

 Company Man

 In 1987, Stone planned to direct a film about the Central Intelligence Agency's involvement in the Contras starring Paul Newman.
 Titled Company Man, screenwriters Edward Neumeier and Michael Miner began a script while simultaneously working on a RoboCop sequel, both for Orion Pictures.
 Stone postponed the film to work on Talk Radio (1988) instead.

 Crazy Horse

 Also in 1987, Stone and producer Justin Ackerman teamed up for a film adapted from the Peter Matthiessen book In the Spirit of Crazy Horse, for Carolco.
 Stone discussed the project with Robert Redford, but the film was never made.